What is mobile experience?

 Develop a customer engagement strategy

-First and foremost, you need to develop a strategy for keeping users engaged with your app.
+First and foremost, you need to develop a strategy for keeping your mobile user engaged with your app.
 Start by analyzing your current customer base.
 What is unique about their relationship with you as a brand, and what aspects of the customer experience do they value most?
 If community is important to your customers, consider adding social elements to your app, such as social share buttons or forum pages, where customers can share reviews and ask questions.

 If your app can be used to buy products, send push notifications to give customers real-time delivery updates.
 You can also offer in-app FAQs to help customers quickly find answers to common support questions.
 The most successful apps create a valuable experience that users can’t get elsewhere.
 Your customer-engagement strategy will help you identify what that experience looks like for your target audience.